Yoga Teacher Confidential: Secrets of Becoming a Great Yoga Teacher

 Sage Rountree | Yoga Teacher Trainer and Author of The Professional Yoga Teacher's Handbook Season 1 Episode 3

+Sometimes students walk out of class—and rarely, if ever, is it about YOU, the yoga teacher.
 In this episode of Yoga Teacher Confidential, Sage Rountree shares personal stories about the times she has walked out of classes and why it was never about the teacher.
 She also provides guidance on how to handle student walkouts in your own yoga classes with empathy and self-compassion.

 • Why students walking out of class is often not about the teacher